Connect with us

-How To Clear cPanel File Usage Cache Directly In WordPress
+How to Clear cPanel File Usage Cache Directly on WordPress

 How To Clear cPanel File Usage Cache Directly From WordPress

-In this tutorial we will guide you step-by-step to how to clear your “File Usage” cache directly from your WordPress Admin Dashboard without visiting your cPanel account.
+In this tutorial, I will guide you step-by-step to how to clear your “File Usage” cache on W3 Total Cache plugin, directly from your WordPress Admin Dashboard without visiting your cPanel account.

 Whenever your hosting account reaches or crosses its “File Usage” disk quota you have to request your web hosting to clear the “File Usage” cache, which is quite a hectic thing to contact them again-and-again.